-Jacks Peak is located in the heart of the Desolation Wilderness, slightly overshadowed by its big brother, Dicks Peak.
+At 9856 feet Jacks Peak is one of the Desolation Wilderness Area's highest peaks.
+Located near the geographic center of the wilderness, it is slightly overshadowed by its big brother, Dicks Peak.
 Jacks Peak is a worthy summit in its own right, or -- better yet -- makes a fine days outing by combining it with a climb of Dicks Peak.
 More adventurous folks can use Jacks Peak as the center linchpin in a long traverse across the top of the Desolation Wilderness by traversing from Pyramid Peak in the south, northward along the Crystal Range, down to Mosquito Pass, then up Jacks, Dicks and the long traverse over to Tallac.
 In winter, the south face of Jacks can harbor some nice corn snow, and provides a great trans-desolation ski tour linkup.

-Because the peak sits in the middle of the Deso Wilderness, it can be reached from virtually any trailhead.
+Because the peak sits in the middle of the Desolation Wilderness, it can be reached from virtually any trailhead.
 Hikes from the east or south are most common.

 ² The shorter distance is accomplished by taking the ferry across Echo Lakes.

 ³ For an extra 0.4 miles the summit of Mount Tallac can be reached.